 At-Will Employment Clarification in Egypt

 At-will employment does not exist under Egyptian labor law.
-While contractors can be terminated per contract terms, unclear termination clauses increase dispute risks.
+While contractors can be terminated as per contract terms, unclear termination clauses increase dispute risks.

 Notice Periods Under Egyptian Labor Law